cssvixen/gatsby2-starter-blog/src/pages/CSSFORMS/cssformspost.md

 <b>Styling the Form div</b>

 In this project i created a div where the form lies in. the background-color property used is to give the form a background color.
 It could also be an image or pattern  if you choose to bt for this project i chose to use a soiid color.
-The border-radius property curves the edsges of the form and it can be set to any radius depending on how curved you want it to be.The padding property used centers the form in the middle of the div so it looks well put together and it doesnt spill out. lastly, the width property is used to set the width of the div.
+The border-radius property curves the edsges of the form and it can be set to any radius depending on how curved you want it to be.
+The padding property used centers the form in the middle of the div so it looks well put together and it doesnt spill out. lastly, the width property is used to set the width of the div.

 >image here

-The border-radius property curves the edsges of the form and it can be set to any radius depending on how curved you want it to be..The padding property used centers the form in the middle of the div so it looks well put together and it doesnt spill out. lastly, the width property is used to set the width of the div.
+The border-radius property curves the edsges of the form and it can be set to any radius depending on how curved you want it to be.
+The padding property used centers the form in the middle of the div so it looks well put together and it doesnt spill out.
+Lastly, the width property is used to set the width of the div.

 <b>Styling the h2 Element</b>